nadjek01/TakeHome/README.txt

 to other components, but the core rotation logic, mapping implementations, and detailed comments provided in ppmtrans.c were primarily authored by me.

+The main purpose of this project was to explore and demonstrate the effects of data locality and memory access patterns (row-major, column-major, and block-major traversal methods) on program performance.
+Specifically, it aimed to illustrate how cache efficiency impacts execution time when manipulating two-dimensional image data through rotations and flips.

 This is the ReadME for the overall project for your reference!
 Authors: Nana Adjekum and [Partner]